tahuang1991/otmb_fw_code/README.md

 The ISE used for compiling is 14.7

+2019 July 1st: On top of 2018OTMBfw, we compiled one new version, called 2018OTMBfw_clockchange, by changing the main logic clock from tmb_clock0 into clk40

 ### Simulation
 The folder source/simulation contains a test bench, as well as a file handler and VME emulator, for the OTMB firmware simulation.